Thelymitra viridis

-Thelymitra viridis, commonly called the green sun orchid, is a species of orchid that is endemic to Tasmania.
+Thelymitra viridis, commonly called green sun orchid, is a species of orchid that is endemic to Tasmania.
 It has a single erect, fleshy, channelled leaf and up to seven small self-pollinating pale blue to pale purplish flowers.
 The rest of the plant is a pale green colour.

 Description

 Thelymitra viridis is a tuberous, perennial herb with a single erect, pale green, fleshy, channelled, linear to lance-shaped leaf 100-250 mm long and 5-12 mm wide, sometimes with a purplish base.
 Between two and seven pale blue to pale purple flowers 13-22 mm wide are arranged on a flowering stem 150-300 mm tall.
 The sepals and petals are 5-11 mm long and 3.5-7 mm wide and pale green on the back.
 The column is pale blue to pale green, 4-6 mm long and 2-3.5 mm wide.
 The lobe on the top of the anther is usually yellowish, tube-shaped and gently curved with a small notch.
 The side lobes curve upwards and have mop-like tufts of white hairs.
 Flowering occurs in October and November but the flowers are self-pollinating and only open on hot days.